k0f1/configuring-linux-web-server/README.md

 ## Usage
 Configuring a linux web server requires a number of environmental variables for runtime configuration.
-The following examples demonstrate ho to run it manually from the command line example code
+The following examples demonstrate how to run it manually from the command line example code
-`sudo pip3 install virtualenv` inside your application domain/directory
+`sudo pip3 install virtualenv` inside your application domain/directory To activate : `source venv/bin/activate`

 ## Create user with access